lawfareblog/hacking-cybersecurity/README.md

 ## Licensing

 These class materials are ethical Free and Open Source Software (FOSS).
-Any and all original work contained in this repository that is authored by Scott J. Shapiro and/or Sean O'Brien is released under the [GNU AGPL version 3](http://www.gnu.org/licenses/agpl-3.0.html) or any later version].
-See '[LICENSE](LICENSE)' for more information.
+Any and all original work contained in this repository that is authored by Scott J. Shapiro and/or Sean O'Brien is released under the [GNU AGPL version 3](http://www.gnu.org/licenses/agpl-3.0.html) or any later version.
+See `[LICENSE](LICENSE)` for more information.